XOB-CN/LogTools/README.md

     pip install pyqt5
     ```
 4. Double-click the LogTools.py file
+5. if you don't want see cmd console, you can rename LogTools.py to LogTools.pyw

 ## Current state
 Basic functions have been finish. now planning to add logs for MicroFocus ITOM products